 Sleep apnea is a disorder in which you either slow or completely stop breathing while you sleep.
-This can be caused by either a blockage of the airway (obstructive apnea), a signaling problem in the brain (central apnea), or a combination of the two (mixed apnea).
 These episodes can last from a few seconds to a few minutes and may occur many times throughout the night.
 A sleep apnea diagnosis of mild, moderate, or severe depends on exactly how many times per hour an episode occurs.
 Common signs of sleep apnea are snoring, and gasping or choking sounds during sleep.

 Symptoms of Sleep Apnea

 Some signs and symptoms of sleep apnea include: